 (Bag of 2)

-We have over 100 of this item in stock and will always ship your order the same business day we receive the order if placed before 2PM Central time.
+We have over 100 of this item in stock and will always ship your order within 24 business hours after the order is placed.

 * Lead Free Brass